| Introduction .Net with Scorpion opens up Scorpion to the large

 OverlayPanel is a .NET Panel control that may cover an already existing

 window area in the Scorpion GUI.
+Possible Scorpion window

-areas that may host the .NET OverlayPanel are:
+areas that may host the .NET OverlayPanel are: - ResultPanel and

 CustomPanels on the left

-hand side of the Scorpion GUI.
+hand side of the Scorpion GUI. - Custom Pages created on

 the left hand side of the Scorpion GUI.
+More information about

 Panels python

+interfaces.
 The OverlayPanel can be used

 with different DockStyle values to fill the entire area of the parent

 window, or dock into one of the sides of the parent window.
+The general approach for

 using .NET GUI components is to derive a python class from the .NET